Kanban Workflow Explained

 - Agent claims WP with

-spec-kitty agent tasks move-task WP01 --to doing - Or automatically when running
+spec-kitty agent tasks move-task WP01 --to doing --assignee claude - Guard: requires actor identity

 What happens: